forcedotcom/devops-center-feedback/KNOWNISSUES.md

     Manage Custom Permissions (required by Customize Application) Manage Translation (required by Customize Applications)

-When that’s the case, our package installation post-install script fails, because our script isn’t including the Manage Translation permission.
+In this case, our package installation post-install script fails, because our script doesn't include the Manage Translation permission.

 ### Workaround
-Customers can work around this issue by [creating the permission set manually via the Setup UI](https://help.salesforce.com/s/articleView?id=sf.perm_sets_create.htm&type=5), and then attempting to install the DevOps Center package again.
-This should resolve the issue, because our post-install script first checks for the presence of the permission set (so that we don’t fail during re-installation scenarios), and doesn’t attempt to create the permission set if it already exists in the org.
+[Create the permission set manually via the Setup UI](https://help.salesforce.com/s/articleView?id=sf.perm_sets_create.htm&type=5), and then install the DevOps Center package again.
+This fix should resolve the issue, because our post-install script first checks for the presence of the permission set (so that we don’t fail during re-installation scenarios), and doesn’t attempt to create the permission set if it already exists in the org.
 The Permission Set details are:

     API Name: sf_devops_InitializeEnvironments
     Label: sf_devops_InitializeEnvironments